ntrujillo/RasterizationTexturureMappingObj/README.md

 To run the program to see texture mapping execute ./run sphere.obj.
 This will render a white sphere.
 Hit 't' to texture map.
 Hit 'n' to see nearest neighbor texture mapping.
 Hit 'l' to see bilinear interpolation.
 Hit 'm' to see mipmapping.

+* note you can replace sphere.obj in the above command with the name of any obj file within the resources directory to see other shapes rendered. *